Exceedances of air quality objectives due to traffic

 Justification for indicator selection

 This indicator of transport contribution to air quality focuses on particulate matter (PM10) and nitrogen dioxide (NO2).
 The negative impacts of these two pollutants on human health are outlined in CSI 004 and road transport is the largest or among the largest sources of emissions related to these pollutants.
-Carbon monoxide emissions from road transport and hence the related concentrations have greatly reduced over the years and very few exceedances of the limit values are observed in European cities, so the indicator mentions but does not focus on this pollutant.
 Especially in urban areas, where the majority of the European population lives and works, the contribution of road transport to the observed concentrations is especially high, leading to increased exposure levels to the two pollutants.
 It is therefore relevant to compare the concentrations observed at traffic stations (stations located close to road traffic emission sources which are often in the city centres) to those observed at background stations.